MicrosoftDocs/azure-devops-docs/docs/migrate/migration-import.md

 <br>

-After you complete the preceding process, you should have a file that looks somewhat like the below.
+After you complete the preceding process, you should have a file that looks like the following:

 ![Screenshot of a partially completed import specification file.](media/migration-import/importSpecHalfFilledOut.png)

 In the preceding image, note that the planner of the Fabrikam import added the organization name *fabrikam-import* and selected the Central US region in the Target object.
 Other values were left as is to be modified just before the planner took the collection offline for the migration.

 > [!NOTE]
-> Dry run imports have a '-dryrun' automatically appended to the end of the organization name.
+> Dry-run imports have a '-dryrun' automatically appended to the end of the organization name.
 This can be changed after the import.

 <a id="supported-azure-regions-for-import"></a>